How well do cheap laundry detergents work?

 Take the Next Step:

-- For more ways to save in the laundry room, please visit here.
+- For more ways to save in the laundry room, visit The Dollar Stretcher library.

 - Like the idea of making your own cleaners?
-Then visit here for more great recipes.
+See these recipes for homemade cleaners.

 Discuss "Do Cheap Laundry Detergents Work?" in The Dollar Stretcher Community